 Day 3: Mỹ Tho/Sadek (1B, 1L, 1D)

 Visit Vinh Trang Pagoda with a short tour of My Tho town en route.
 Take local boats to Thoi Son Island to see a coconut product manufacturer, taste some local fruit and honey and meet traditional musicians.
 Continue on to Cai Be and enjoy a visit to the floating market.
-Opt to cycle the small paths through local communities on the island and visit a rice popping cottage industry.
+Opt to wander the small paths through local communities on the island and visit a rice popping cottage industry.
 Continue by local boat to Vinh Long to meet the vessel.
 Embark on the evening sail to Sa Dec.

 Vĩnh Trang Pagoda Visit